Taking steps to manage stress better

 If you think you're suffering from work-related stress you should speak to your employer.

-Common signs of stress include:
+Common signs of stress can include:

 - sleeping problems